 In Italy they say that all roads lead to Rome.
-My roads in Italy, however, lead to old villages that there are so many of.
-At least I always find myself looking for Italy’s prettiest villages, every time i travel through the country.
+My roads in Italy, however, lead to old villages that exist in all corners.
+At least I always find myself looking for Italy’s prettiest villages, every time I travel through the country.

-Italian villages exist on mountaintops, on the plains and by the sea.
+Italian villages are found on mountaintops, on the plains and by the sea.
 Historic medieval villages, well taken care of and in a perfect condition.

 Brisighella and Dozza in Emilia Romagna, some of Italy’s prettiest villages